JIMMYOOOPS/dolphin_tracker/README.md

 ## Features
 - Front-End
-    - Search for digitized dolphin and whale sight records Sighting records are conducted by Kuroshio Ocean Education Foundation, where recorders aboard a whale watching tour boats and departure from Port of Hualien.
+    - Search for digitized dolphin and whale sight records Sighting records are conducted by Kuroshio Ocean Education Foundation, where recorders aboard a whale watching tour boat and departure from Port of Hualien.
         - Users can filter according to the date and type of dolphin and whales
         - Users can click on data points to view sighting records